ColOfAbRiX/figlet4s/README.md

 ### Requirements

-Figet4s requires miminum Java 8 and supports Scala version 2.13 and 2.12.
+Figet4s requires at least Java 8 and supports Scala versions 2.13 and 2.12.

 ### SBT